PierrickPochelu/Benchmark_Anomaly_Detection_On_Timeseries/README.md

 # DATASETS
+The time series are included in this github in ./data/NAB/.
+Official link is: https://github.com/numenta/NAB/tree/master/data

 I tested my algorithms on NAB time series files.
 58 are present,  I use 51 are valid for my large-scale experiments.
 I tagged 7 files as invalid:
 - Files containing too early anomalies.
 So, it makes it impossible to calibrate the algorithms on anomaly-free signals
 - Files containing NaN values

 Notice: A few files are fully anomaly-free (e.g., realAWSCloudwatch/ec2_cpu_utilization_c6585a.csv).
 The F1-score formula would fail due to arithmetic reason (division per zero) but we expect the detector produces no False Positive.
 I compute the accuracy on them and tag it as "F1 score" in the remaining.

 The tested algorithms can be evaluated beyond those 51 files.
-Further possible investigations would include multi-variate time series, multi-modal time series, time series clustering, ...
+Further possible investigations would include more time series: multi-variate time series, multi-modal time series, time series clustering, ...